 Taken too far, checking for social media likes can reach the point of addiction.

 Receiving positive feedback can indeed give us a real rush.
 On the other hand, receiving even one negative comment can feel devastating.
-When someone is bullied or otherwise harassed or flooded with a constant barrage of negative feedback online, this can have really serious consequences, such as depression or even thoughts or attempts to commit suicide.
+When someone is bullied, harassed, or flooded with a constant barrage of negative feedback online, this can have serious consequences, such as depression or even thoughts of or attempts to commit suicide.